NirmalMadhusoodanan/SampleTemplate-AMlab/experiment/theory.md

 </p>

 #### 4) Print speed
 <p style="text-indent:50px; text-align: justify">The speed at which the extruder moves while depositing material.
 Increased speed can reduce the time required to print the specimen.
 But higher print speeds lead to defects like ghosting.
 Ghosting consists of small lines that repeat themselves on the surface of the specimen, caused by vibrations due to the inertia of the extruder when there are sudden direction changes at high speeds.
-At the same time, very low speeds can lead to the heated extruder to remain in the same region for more time leading to overheating of material and curling.
+At the same time, very low speeds can lead to the heated extruder to remain in the same region for more time leading to overheating of material and curling, where the layers will collapse or sag due to high temperature.
+Low speeds can also lead to stringing, where some filament has dripped from the nozzle during passing through an open area.
 The extruder head is usually at temperatures in the range of 200&deg;C-250&deg;C for PLA and ABS material.</p>

 ### Effected Parameters:
 #### Surface roughness